elcano/Transceiver/README.md

 #### *scanse/sweep-arduino/tree/master/Sweep*
 Download as zip from https://github.com/scanse/sweep-arduino.
-Note: need to unzip zip folder and then compress to zip only the sweep folder In Arduino IDE, go to Sketch -> Include Library -> Add .ZIP Library and select the .zip folder
+Note: need to unzip zip folder and then compress to zip only the sweep folder.
+In Arduino IDE, go to Sketch -> Include Library -> Add .ZIP Library and select the .zip folder.

 ## Code edits: